pulumi/eks-blueprint/README.md

-# Pulumi EKS Blueprints
+# EKS Blueprints for Pulumi

 Amazon EKS Blueprints for Pulumi are a set of useful components for simplifying common day zero through day two operations for Kubernetes.

-**Warning**: This is an early preview of the Pulumi EKS Blueprints.
+**Note**: This is a preview of EKS Blueprints concepts and examples.
 The APIs and functionality are subject to change.

 ## How to use these

-We don't recommend using these blueprints directly, as a dependency.
-Instead, these should be forked and considered your "platform" repository of which you can build upon these abstractions and components.
+During the preview we expect to ship improvements and changes rapidly.
+We recommend forking these blueprints instead of using them as a direct dependency.
+Consider this your "platform" repository which you can build upon these abstractions and components.

-As we mature and stablise the API, these can be consumed as a dependency.
+As we mature and stablize the API, these can be consumed as a dependency.

 ## What's Next?